jzornes13/On-Premises-Active-Directory-Deployed-in-the-Cloud-Azure/README.md

 <p>
 19a

--copy client 1 ip address
+-  copy client 1 ip address
 -  log back into client one with "domain name" ours was something.com\jane_admin (make sure the slash is the right way
 -  click more choices and choose jane_admin for the username
 -  right click start menu, go to system, remote desktop(in blue, right hand side), click select users that can remotely access this pc under the user accounts heading.